Communication Sciences and Disorders

 CSDCAS (pronounced “SID-CAS”) is a service that allows applicants to use a single online application and set of materials to apply to participating graduate programs.

-Complete the application and submit the nonrefundable $125 application fee.
+Complete the application and submit the nonrefundable $125 application fee and the $80.00 EWU CMSD program application fee.

 Apply to CSDCAS